slerman12/UnifiedRL/README.md

 >Stop here and rest at our local tavern,
 >
-> Where all your reinforcements be served, à la carte!
+> Where the most hospitable reinforcements be served, à la carte!

 Drink up! :beers: